ess-dive-community/essdive-leaf-gas-exchange/instructions.md

 5. Prepare methods supplements tables to define codes used to capture sample characteristics in the data tables.
 See our [supplement metadata guide](suppGuide.md) for guidance.
 Save each file as csv file type.

-We will continue to work with the ESS community to improve data and metadata reporting formats for leaf gas exchange data.
+We will continue to work with the ESS community to improve data and metadata reporting formats for leaf-level gas exchange data.
 Please [contribute](contribute.md) by submitting issues, using our issue templates, or contact ess-dive-support@lbl.gov to provide any feedback on the process of formatting data, specific metadata fields or controlled vocabulary terms.
 #